Wednesday 11 March 2020

 They earn their income entirely through the fees they charge for their services.

-These regulated fees are charged either on the basis of a percentage of the capital sum in the agreement, or simply as a fixed sum, irrespective of the value of the transaction (if any).
+The regulated fees earned by notaires are charged either on the basis of a percentage of the capital sum in the agreement, or simply as a fixed sum, irrespective of the value of the transaction.

 Those fees charged as a percentage of capital are called ‘émoluments proportionnels’.